-We currently derive a significant portion of our revenues from one customer, AT&T. For the three months ended June 30, 2011, AT&T accounted for approximately 50% of our revenues compared to 66% for the three months ended June 30, 2010.
-Our agreement with AT&T was renewed effective January 1, 2009 and runs through December of 2011.
-AT&T may renew this agreement for two additional one year periods.
+We currently derive a significant portion of our revenues from one customer, AT&T. For the three months ended September 30, 2011, AT&T accounted for approximately 50% of our revenues compared to 62% for the three months ended September 30, 2010.
+Our agreement with AT&T was amended in 2011 to provide that it auto-renews for twelve month periods from January 1 of each year unless either party provides written notice at least sixty (60) days prior to the end of each calendar year of its intent to terminate.
+Thus, the agreement currently runs through December of 2012.
 This agreement defines the work activities, transaction pricing, forecasting process, service level agreements and remedies associated with certain services performed by us for AT&T's ecommerce organizations.
 The agreement provides for AT&T to pay us (i) a monthly hosting fee, (ii) a fee based on the number of transactions processed through our technology platform, (iii) a fee based on manual processing services and (iv) for professional services rendered by us.
 A copy of this agreement has been previously filed with the Securities & Exchange Commission.

-Our five largest customers, for the three months ending June 30, 2011 were AT&T, Frontier, Level 3, Time Warner Cable, and Verizon, which accounted for approximately 87% of our revenues, compared to 83% of our revenues from our five largest customers, AT&T, Dell, Frontier, Level 3, and Time Warner Cable, for the three months ended June 30, 2010.
+Our five largest customers, for the three months ending September 30, 2011 were AT&T, Level 3, Time Warner Cable, Verizon and Vodafone, which accounted for approximately 85% of our revenues, compared to 84% of our revenues from our five largest customers, AT&T, Frontier, Level 3, Time Warner Cable, and Verizon, for the three months ended September 30, 2010.
 See "Risk Factors" for certain matters bearing risks on our future results of operations.